 A first statistical characterization of the network of tags is afforded by the cumulative probability distribution $P{>}(s)$, defined as the probability of observing a strength in excess of s.
 These distributions are displayed for del.icio.us and Bib-Sonomy in Figs. 12 and 13, respectively.
 This is a standard measure in complex network theory and plays the same role of the degree distribution in unweighted networks.
 We observe that $P{>}(s)$ is a fat-tailed distribution for both folksonomies: this is related to a lack of characteristic scale for node strengths and is one of the typical fingerprints of an underlying complex dynamics of interacting human agents [28,29].
-A coarse indicator such as $P{>}(s)$, despite its simplicity, is able to point out anomalous activity (i. e., spam) within the investigated folksonomies.
-(Figs. 12 and 13).
-For example, in Fig. 12 the black curve corresponds to the raw co-occurrence network, and the two steps indicated by arrows are related to an excess of links with a specific weight, and can be linked to spamming activity.
-Excluding from the analysis all posts with more than 50 tags removes the steps altogether (dark gray).
-Quite interestingly, on filtering out these undesired (and probably automatically generated) contributions, the probability distributions for del.icio.us (Fig. 12) and BibSonomy (Fig. 13) become rather similar, even though the two systems under study are dramatically different in terms of user base, size and age.
+A coarse indicator such as $P{>}(s)$, despite its simplicity, is able to point out anomalous activity (i. e., spam) within the investigated folksonomies, as discussed in the captions of Figs. 12 and 13.
+Quite interestingly, on filtering out these undesired (and probably automatically generated) contributions, the probability distributions for del.icio.us and BibSonomy become rather similar, even though the two systems under study are dramatically different in terms of user base, size and age.